 Q57: (Law 41.4): A wicketkeeper is repeatedly talking loudly while keeping up to the stumps as the bowler is walking back to his bowling mark.
 The batters complain, stating it is making it hard for them to concentrate.
 What is your decision?

-A: If you agree with the batters ask the wicketkeeper to stop.
-If he does not, award five runs to the batting team for unfair play.
+A: If you agree with the batters ask the wicketkeeper to stop and award five penalty runs to the batting team for unfair play.